 The aforementioned rigidity gets in conflict with the classical H\"ormander-Mikhlin criterion.
 Indeed, condition \eqref{Eq-HM} certainly includes $\mathcal{C}_0$-functions with arbitrarily slow decay.
 On the contrary, any K-biinvariant symbol $m \in \mathcal{C}_0(\mathrm{SL}_3(\R))$ satisfies the asymptotic rigidity estimate

 for all $p > 4$ and any $\delta < 1/2 - 2/p$.
 This is the key inequality in \cite{LdlS}.
 Considerably stronger rigidity estimates for radial Fourier multipliers are proved in Theorem B below.
 Asymptotic rigidity is not witnessed by H\"ormander-Mikhlin conditions and sufficient conditions for $L_p$-boundedness must incorporate it.
-In this respect, it is important to clarify the metric we shall be working with.
-Let us write $\| 3pt \|$ for the operator norm in $M_n(\R)$ and $| 3pt |$ for the normalized Hilbert-Schmidt norm in $S_2(\ell_2(n))$.
-Consider any distance function $ -3pt \left\bracevert -2pt g -2pt \right\bracevert -3pt = \mathrm{dist}(g,e)$ satisfying the following equivalences 3pt
+To do so, let us write $\| 3pt \|$ for the operator norm in $M_n(\R)$.
+Define the following weight function